-The Internet Crimes Against Children program is a national network of 61 coordinated task forces representing over 3,500 federal, state, and local law enforcement, and prosecutorial agencies.
-These agencies are engaged in both proactive and reactive investigations, forensic investigations and criminal prosecutions.
+The Internet Crimes Against Children Task Force Program (ICAC) is a national network of 61 coordinated task forces representing more than 4,500 federal, state, and local law enforcement and prosecutorial agencies.
+These agencies are engaged in both proactive and reactive investigations, forensic examinations, and criminal prosecutions.
 By helping state and local agencies develop effective, sustainable responses to online child victimization – including responses to child sexual abuse images, the ICAC Program has increased law enforcements capacity to combat technology facilitated crimes against children at every level.

-The NW Regional ICAC Conference was born in 2015 out of the growing need for reliable, relevant, professional and engaging training for Internet Crimes Against Children task forces that was only available East of the Mississippi river.
+The NW Regional ICAC Conference was born in 2015 out of a growing need for reliable, relevant, professional and engaging training for Internet Crimes Against Children task forces that was available west of the Mississippi River.

 Conference Planning Team